Social Icons

 Directed by Hans Petter Moland

-The end justify the means they always say and so it is with movies.
-The end, the conclusion, the final curtain is a summary or full-stop to all the mayhem or happenings that we have enjoyed or endured while watching the movie.
-The ending of this movie was bland, I felt the movie needed a stronger ending because that will have made the whole chaos we saw matter.
+The end justifies the means, they always say, and so it is with movies.
+The ending, the conclusion, the final curtain is a summary or full stop to all the mayhem or happenings we’ve enjoyed or endured while watching the movie.
+The ending of this movie was bland.
+I felt it needed a stronger conclusion because that would have made all the chaos we saw actually matter.

-The movie is a five and cannot be more because the whole tale was set in a way that you may not be able to predict what will happen next, but you could careless.
+The movie is a five out of ten and cannot be more because the whole story was set up in a way where you might not predict what happens next, but you couldn’t care less.

-The movie did not in anyway try to impress and it played to the tune of the character that Liam Neeson is known for.
-One way or another Neeson has been typecast-ed as either a parent with some combat knowledge going after people who cross/hurt his child [Taken (2008)].
-Or a man who is up against an impossible foe.
-Here in this movie, he was both.
+The movie didn’t try to impress in any way, and it played to the tune of the character Liam Neeson is known for.
+One way or another, Neeson has been typecast as either a parent with combat knowledge going after people who hurt his child (Taken, 2008) or a man up against an impossible foe.
+In this movie, he was both.

-Based on a 2014 Norwegian film named In Order of Disappearance and it was directed by the same director here.
-This movie plot is about a man whose son was killed while he was getting an award for citizen of the year.
-His life started to spin out of control and was attempting to end it when he found out that his son was a victim of a drug cartel.
+Based on the 2014 Norwegian film In Order of Disappearance and directed by the same filmmaker, this movie’s plot is about a man whose son is killed while he’s receiving an award for Citizen of the Year.
+His life starts to spin out of control, and he attempts to end it when he discovers his son was a victim of a drug cartel.

-Finding out the name of the person involved, he started to hunt the men responsible down.
-The drug cartel unaware of this enemy thinks the culprit is an Indian drug lord.
+After finding out the name of the person involved, he begins hunting down the men responsible.
+The drug cartel, unaware of this enemy, thinks the culprit is an Indian drug lord.
 After three of the cartel’s men are killed by the father avenging his son’s death, the cartel goes after the drug lord and kills his son.
 The drug lord then plans revenge against the cartel leader (Viking) and his family.
-All this while this father (Neeson) is also planning how to take down the Viking and his family.
+All the while, the father (Neeson) is also plotting how to take down Viking and his family.

-Cold Pursuit is what you get when you take different fruits and put them in a blender – the smoothie mix will have its own unique taste an end that you may not have guessed.
-This movie applies this analogy in two different ways.
+Cold Pursuit is what you get when you take different fruits and put them in a blender—the smoothie mix will have its own unique taste, an end you may not have guessed.
+This movie applies this analogy in two ways.

 The first is in the plot.
-The plot is about the lives and family of three different people, add the town they are living in and you will get a fourth party that had little or nothing to do with the problem that has enveloped these three families.
+The story revolves around the lives and families of three different people, and if you add the town they’re living in, you get a fourth party that had little or nothing to do with the problem engulfing these three families.

 The second implementation of this analogy is the genres.
-This movie is a mix of comedy (black), thriller, drama and sometimes action.
+This movie is a mix of black comedy, thriller, drama, and sometimes action.

-I for one went through this movie because I was curious to see Neeson in a new role, for I had no knowledge of what this movie was about.
-In the end I was somewhat disappointed and sad that I was not entertained in any way by all that was happening on screen.
+I, for one, sat through this movie because I was curious to see Neeson in a new role, as I had no idea what the movie was about.
+In the end, I was somewhat disappointed and sad that I wasn’t entertained in any way by what was happening on screen.